-To help protect customers and further reduce wildfire risk during this historically hot and dry season, we have adjusted the sensitivity of our equipment to automatically turn off power faster if the system detects a problem.
+To help protect customers and further reduce wildfire risk during the hot and dry season, we adjusted the sensitivity of our equipment to automatically turn off power faster if the system detects a problem.
 This is known as Enhanced Powerline Safety Settings (EPSS).
-These new settings are already helping protect our customers from catastrophic wildfires in Tier 2 and Tier 3 High Fire-Threat District (HFTD) areas, which are at the greatest risk.
-Since being implemented in late July 2021, PG&E has seen a 50% decrease in ignitions that could have resulted in catastrophic wildfires compared to the prior three-year average, and a 90% decrease in the rate of outages leading to ignition on EPSS circuits.
+These new settings have helped protect our customers from catastrophic wildfires in Tier 2 and Tier 3 High Fire-Threat District (HFTD) areas, which are at the greatest risk.
+Since being implemented in late July 2021, EPSS has proven effective at helping prevent potential wildfires.
+As of Oct.
+20, when compared to the prior three-year average, we have seen a decrease of approximately 50% in reportable ignitions and approximately 80% in ignitions on EPSS circuits.

 In some locations, these adjustments have resulted in more frequent outages as crews must patrol the circuit – and perform any necessary repairs – prior to restoring power.
 The length of the outage will vary depending on the time and location that it occurs, as well as the severity of the damage.
 However, since the program began in July, we have been adjusting the settings, which allows for only the area directly impacted by the fault to be impacted by the outage instead of the entire circuit.
 As a result, this often reduces the miles to patrol, number of customers without power and overall length of an outage.

 Our ongoing efforts to improve should continue to reduce the size and length of future outages.
 These changes have proven effective at making outages shorter and smaller, while still helping protect our customers from catastrophic wildfires.
-Between July and October 2021, there was a 43% reduction in the average number of customers impacted and a 25% reduction in average outage length.
+Between late July and early November 2021, there was a 25% reduction in the average number of customers impacted and a 20% reduction in average outage length.

-PG&E has implemented safety settings across more than 11,500 miles, or approximately 45% of the circuits in HFTD areas.
+We implemented these safety settings across more than 11,500 miles, or approximately 45% of the circuits in HFTD areas.
 These enhanced settings are intended to increase the speed at which safety devices turn off power in response to faults that could result in fire ignitions.

 For example, if an object, such as a tree branch, strikes the line, the equipment will detect the change in electrical current and shut off power within one-tenth of a second.
 If the power is shut off, we need to check the lines for damage before safely restoring power.
 This process can take several hours, depending on terrain.
 Patrols are done by helicopter, truck or on foot most often during daylight hours.